Principality of Serbia (early medieval): Vlastimir, Mutimir and Prvoslav (830–892)

 After Vlastimir's death, the rule was divided among his three sons: Mutimir, Strojimir and Gojnik.
 The brothers defeated the Bulgars once again c.
 853-854, capturing Bulgarian prince Vladimir, son of Boris of Bulgaria.
 After that, Serbs and the Bulgarians concluded peace.
 During the following period, the Christianization of the Serbs was completed.
-By the 870s the Serbs were baptized and had established the Eparchy of Ras (mentioned in the Fourth Council of Constantinople, 878–880), on the order of Emperor Basil I. Mutimir maintained the communion with the Eastern Church (Constantinople) when Pope John VIII invited him to recognize the jurisdiction of the bishopric of Sirmium.
+Mutimir maintained the communion with the Eastern Church (Constantinople) when Pope John VIII invited him to recognize the jurisdiction of the bishopric of Sirmium.

 The Serbs and Bulgarians adopted the Old Slavonic liturgy instead of the Greek.
 Sometime after defeating the Bulgarians, Mutimir ousted his brothers, who fled to Bulgaria.
 He kept Gopnik's son Petar Gojniković in his court, but he managed to escape to Croatia.
 Mutimir ruled until 890, being succeeded by his son Prvoslav.
 However, Prvoslav was overthrown by Petar who had returned from his exile in Croatia in c.
 892.